Ser-Avi/Project3-CUDA-Path-Tracer/README.md

  * Material Sorting
  * Various ImGui features to toggle all of these above, display runtime information, and toggle channels for swapping between the scene, its albedo, its metal-roughness, its BVHs, its normals, or its depth. (ignore this graders lol, this was done after the PR)

+The scenes and gLTFs I used and a few more are in the scenes folder if you would like to recreate these on your own machine.
+I believe they should all work after setting up the project with Cmake and building it, but I only tested it on my personal laptop.
+The images in this readme and more (including a [4k version of the image above](https://github.com/Ser-Avi/Project3-CUDA-Path-Tracer/blob/main/img/time4k.png), which took approx. 2 hours to render at 0.7fps) are found in the img folder.

 ## Methods

 ### Material Evaluation